mkrul/pet-registry/project.md

 ## Completed Tasks

+### Dark Mode Preload Script

+**Objective**: Eliminate the white flash that appeared before dark mode styles applied on initial paint.

+**Changes Made**:

+1. **application.html.erb**
+   - Added a small inline script before the asset tags to read `localStorage.darkMode` and apply the `dark` class immediately when the stored preference is `true`
+   - Added a lightweight inline `<style>` block that sets `html` to the light background by default and switches to the dark background when the `dark` class is present, ensuring the very first paint uses the correct color
+2. **app/src/shared/index.css**
+   - Updated global styles so `html.dark`, `body`, and `#root` all share the dark background color once the stylesheet loads

+**Result**:
+- Dark mode now renders correctly from the first paint, removing the light-theme flash during navigation or reloads

+---

 ### Search Tab Color Behavior

 **Objective**: Keep the floating "Search" trigger on brand while still signaling the active "Close" state.